AshanLakshitha16763/Medical_Assistant_AI_suggestion/README.md

    ```
    pip install transformers
    ```
-#### If you did setup .venv and install dependencies for predictor.py skip above steps and continue from here.
+### *** If you did setup .venv and install dependencies for predictor.py skip the above steps and continue from here....
  * First change the current directory in the terminal and navigate to the virtual environment and activate.
  * To install datasets
    ```